GBTSpectroscopy/degas/README.md

 ### Weather Database

 Copy over the GBT weather database to your machine.
 It is located at `/users/rmaddale/Weather/ArchiveCoeffs/` on the GB machines.
 You only need the files that start with `Coeffs`.
 Make a directory on your local machine.
 Let's call it `/home/username/GBTWeather/` in this example.

 ```
 rsync -ahv --bwlimit=8000 /users/rmaddale/Weather/ArchiveCoeffs/Coeffs* username@machine:/home/username/GBTWeather
 ```

+Again, if you can't see lustre, make sure you are on one of the computers connected to lustre (list here: http://www.gb.nrao.edu/pubcomputing/public.shtml.
+You generally want the ones at the bottom (newton, planck, etc)).

 ### Install and configure the DEGAS repository